ronde-de-l-espoir/main/README.md

 If you open an article's subfolder, and open the `index.php` inside, you won't see many lines of code, but rather just a simple `include()`.
 This is because the articles page is dynamic : only one HTML file for all the pages, and the text on the page is different following the URL.

-This is what `articles.js` does : using the same mechanism than the gallery, the articles titles, texts and sources are all stored in a Google Spreasheet ; the structure must be the following :
+This is what `articles.js` does : using the same mechanism than the gallery, the articles titles, texts and sources are all stored in a Google Spreadsheet ; the structure must be the following :

 | URL | Title | Text | Source | Extra columns if you want |
 |--|--|--|--|--|